kamalshowgit/Stanford-bookstore-Ecommerce-platform-/README.md

 Enjoy your experience with the Oxford Bookstore E-commerce Website!
 If you have any questions or need assistance, feel free to contact us.

 ---

-*Note: Replace placeholders such as `your-username` with appropriate values.*